fluid-music/fluid-music/README.md

 The Fluid Engine introduces the concept of **sound design recipes**, which encapsulate sound design tasks inside modular blocks of imperative code.
 This recipe-based system aims to:

+1. Make new kinds of computational sound design feasible
 1. Expedite the monotonous parts of sound design
-1. Document the sound design practices used to achieve certain musical results
+1. Document and parametrize the sound design practices used to achieve certain musical results
 1. Enable sharing, distribution, versioning, and remixing of sound design techniques
-1. Provide the building blocks required to experiment with new ways of creating, packaging and distributing dynamic music systems.
+1. Provide foundational infrastructure to experiment with new ways of creating, packaging and distributing dynamic music systems.

 ## Comparison with other tools